Large Ringlet (Erebia euryale)

 18635 M

-this may possibly be a male of the nominate form.
-The illustration of the nominate form male as shown in T&L does not resemble anything I have seen in France or Switzerland.
+this may possibly be a male of the nominate form, or at least transitional to the nominate form.
 It may be the nominate form because the ocelli are fairly small and blind, but the red post-discal band is wide and strong, so adyte is more likely.

 1850